Tag: Crypto Governance

 The Social Contract as Collateral

 The fiduciary line is not financial—it is philosophical.
 Pension systems exist because society agreed that work deserves safety, not speculation.
-When trustees allocate public savings into speculative assets, they are not innovating; they are eroding the moral architecture of collective security.
+Trustees allocate public savings into speculative assets.
+They are not innovating by doing this.
+Instead, they are eroding the moral architecture of collective security.
 The retiree does not trade—they trust.
 That trust is the last stable asset in an age of synthetic belief.
 To gamble with it is to convert the social contract into a derivative.

 Investor Takeaway and Citizen Action

 Institutional exposure to crypto must survive ERISA’s three tests: prudence, diversification, and loyalty.
-Fiduciaries should demand independent audits of every tokenized product, institutional-grade custody eliminating single points of failure, and documented justification for each allocation’s risk relative to its volatility and lack of income.
+Fiduciaries should demand independent audits of every tokenized product.
+They should require institutional-grade custody to eliminate single points of failure.
+There must be documented justification for each allocation’s risk relative to its volatility and lack of income.
 Without these, inclusion is indefensible.

 Citizens must reclaim oversight.
 Read pension statements.
 Identify direct or indirect crypto exposure.
 Ask whether trustees are acting as prudent experts or as speculative storytellers.
 Demand transparency.
 If prudence cannot be verified, demand divestment.
 The social contract is not insured against narrative contagion; it survives only through vigilance.
 Retirement is not an asset class—it is a public covenant.